yahleoj/PhilBot/README.md

 # PhilBot
 //
-Created by Joel Z. Hay - UoNPC President and Founder Custom discord bot for handling the UoNPC discord server.
+Created by Joel Z. Hay - UoNPC President and Founder.

+Custom discord bot for handling the UoNPC discord server.
 Features games and polls.
 //